sethreidnz/redux-react-introduction-tutorial/07-Multiple-Reducers.md

 But now my `EmployeeProfile` view is broken since the data doesn't have all the fields it needs!
 Lets fix this by adding our new redux actions and action handler.

-## Multiple Reducers
+## Combine Reducers

 Normally at this stage I would seperate things into different files based on the [Fractal Project Structure](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure) but I am leaving that for a later tutorial.
 For now I am going to leave everything in one file for clarity.

-But I am going to add a new branch on our state tree.
+But I am going to add a new branch on our state tree with its own reducer.
 So far all the data has been at the root level like this:

 ``` javascript
 const initialState = {